-Kennedy Baptist College is a co-educational school catering for students from Year 7 – 12.
-The College has a 'non-discriminatory, open enrolment' policy, welcoming applications of registration for enrolment from students regardless of race, gender, religion or ability.
-Affiliation with a church is not a prerequisite for enrolment, however, students and parents must recognise that the College maintains a Christian ethos and accept that teachers have the right to interpret knowledge from a Christian perspective.
+Kennedy Baptist College is a co-educational school catering for students from Year 7 to Year 12.
+The College has a 'non-discriminatory, open enrolment' policy, welcoming applications for enrolment regardless of race, gender, religion or ability.
+Affiliation with a church is not a prerequisite for enrolment, however, students and parents must recognise that the College maintains a Christian ethos and accept that teachers interpret knowledge from a Christian perspective.

 The aim of this policy is to:

 - articulate the basis upon which College enrolment eligibility will be determined